Voice Agent for Fitness Studios Reseller: How Agencies Can Capture the $47 Billion Gym Market

 - The system automatically extracts class schedules, pricing, and FAQs

-- Connect calendar integration (Google Calendar, Calendly, or native scheduling)
+- Connect calendar integration (Google Calendar or Cal.com, both native; Outlook via Cal.com)

 - Enable SMS follow-up for trial class confirmations